 If you're wandering the vibrant waterfront and don’t want to grab restaurant takeout, there are excellent seasonal concession stands throughout Brooklyn Bridge Park serving all sorts of goodies, including NYC-founded Luke’s Lobster (the owner hails from Maine; he knows his lobster and shrimp and crab); Lizzmonade for something cool and fizzy; and Pilot, one of America’s most prized wooden schooners, for summer snacks.
 Toward the Pier 6 playgrounds, you'll find Ample Hills Creamery (the salted caramel is otherworldly) and Fornino (pizza and sandwiches with outdoor and indoor seating—and a bathroom).

 Treats are just as beautiful as they are delicious at Almondine.
 Photo courtesy of Almondine

 Almondine is a tiny cafe that has such delicious treats.
 The selection is smaller at the end of the day.
 Pop in for an early lunch and feast on vegetarian sandwiches and quiche before enjoying the decadent treats.
 The pain au chocolat might be the best on this side of the East River, as are the almond croissants.
 Almondine staff are friendly but are not equipped to handle strollers, diaper changes or those in need of high chairs.

-1 Water Street at Old Fulton Street
+1 Water Street